zoilazzx/zixuanzhang/_pages/about.md

 [Collaborative Optimal Allocation of Water Resources and Sewage Discharge Rights in Watershed Cities: Considering Equity among Water Sectors](https://link.springer.com/article/10.1007/s11356-023-28664-w)

 Mingkang Yuan, Yue Li, `Zixuan Zhang`, Lin Wang. *Environmental Science and Pollution Research*.
 (SJR:Q2)
--	**Keywords:** Water， Sewage discharge right， Collaborative allocation， Equity， Multi-objective optimization
+-	**Keywords:** Water, Sewage discharge right, Collaborative allocation, Equity， Multi-objective optimization
 - **Methods:** Developed a multi-objective optimisation model incorporating sewage discharge rights into watershed water resource allocation.
 Utilised the Gini coefficient to balance equity and economic aspects across water sectors, considering distinct water demands and sewage discharge requirements.
 - **Resluts:** (a) Simultaneous optimisation of Gini coefficients for water demand and sewage discharge rights allocation with consistent trends. (b) The increased importance of sewage discharge improves fairness in water distribution but reduces the return on investment for domestic and industrial water use. (c) Proper allocation of sewage discharge rights enhances the economic value of agricultural water use.
 This strategy holds promise for improving both equality and economic benefits in the water supply system, ensuring sustainable water and sewage rights utilisation in basin cities.